Future of Florida Forum

 –Moderator: William Large, President, Florida Justice Reform Institute

-–Harold Kim, COO, U.S. Chamber Institute for Legal Reform
+–Harold Kim, VP, U.S. Chamber of Commerce and COO, Institute for Legal Reform

 –Introduced by Doug Wheeler, President and CEO, Florida Ports Council